Bab al-Hadid

-Bab al-Hadid (بَاب الْحَدِيْد) meaning the Iron Gate of Victory, is one of the nine historical gates of the Ancient City of Aleppo, Syria.
-It is one of the well-preserved gates of old ALEPPO.
+Bab al-Hadid (بَاب الْحَدِيْد) meaning Iron Gate, also known as the Iron Gate Victory, is one of the nine historical gates of the Ancient City of Aleppo, Syria.
+It is one of the well-preserved gates of old Aleppo.

 History

 The gate was planned during the reign of Az-Zahir Ghazi and built by his son Mohammed as Bab al-Qanat (the Aqueduct Gate).
 It was rebuilt by the final Mamluk sultan Al-Ashraf Qansuh al-Ghawri in 1509.